LaoTzu

 • After castling, the position will always look like that of standard chess; in that the King will always move to the C or G files with the corresponding Rook next to it.

-• Bishops always start on opposite colors.
+• Bishops always start on opposite colours.
 So if you capture one of them, make a note that they only have a dark-(or light-)squared Bishop on the board.

 • After your opponent has moved, always move back a step and see what changed on the board.
 If you see no difference in your line of sight, etc., open the Material tab and see if they added a piece to the board.